chamoo334/Blockchain/README.md

 <mark>Note: </mark> At this point, 3 ports should be present: 5000 (backend.app non-peer instance), 5001 (backend.port_selector), and a third port for backend.app peer instance
 4. Proceed with tests:
    1. via `python3 -m backend.scripts.test_app`.
 This test can be modified by altering the TEST_ADDRESS specified in backend.config.
    2. Alternatively, test the /blockchain and /blockchain/mine endpoints for each container by making calls to the respective ports on the specified network.

+### Frontend

+### All together